PatrickJS/cli-book/chapter-two/chapter-two.md

 ##Writing some code

-Enough setup, let's write a little code.

-We are going to create a command line tool that will print out a generic gretting to the user.
-The user can also specify their name
+It's time to add some functionality to the module.
+The module going to provide a generic greeting to the user and allow the user to specify their name for a personal touch.
+The user will be able to specify their name via an argument.

-First things first is our `/bin/hello` file.
-This is the only file that's going to get executed when the command is run from the terminal.
-Let's check out is contents:
+The first file to edit is `/bin/hello`, which is the entrance point of the script.
+Below is the final version.

 **/bin/hello**